ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 because of the difference in Rt range of the two sets of peaks.
 The weights attached to difference in Rt and intensities, and extent of overlap can be adjusted for better grouping.

-Grouping parameters can be changed from the Options dialog (Insert icon).
+Grouping parameters can be changed from the Options dialog |options|.

 Screenshot 16